HDembinski/numba-stats/README.md

 * Cruijff density (not normalized to unity, use this in extended likelihood fits)
 * CMS-Shape

-with more to come.
 The speed gains are huge, up to a factor of 100 compared to `scipy`.
 Benchmarks are included in the repository and are run by `pytest`.

 The distributions are optimized for the use in maximum-likelihood fits, where you query a distribution at many points with a single set of parameters.